14 Best Things to Do in Salerno, Italy

 Temple of Pomona

-The Temple of Pomona is located near the Cathedral and dates back to the Roman era, when the city of Salerno was home to several temples (dedicated to Bacchus, Venus, Juno and Priapo), demonstrating the great importance it had during the Roman period.
-It is characterized, inside and outside, by about fifteen Ionic style columns joined together by a pointed Gothic arch.
-The capitals consist of four heads of the goddess Pomona.
-Currently, the temple hosts many cultural events and exhibitions.
+The Temple of Pomona is located near the Cathedral and dates back to the Roman era, when the city of Salerno was home to several temples (dedicated to Bacchus, Venus, Juno, and Priapo), demonstrating the great importance it had during the Roman period.

 Monumental Complex of Saint Sophia

-We continue the tour and head towards Piazza Abate Conforti, where the famous Monumental Complex of Saint Sophia is located.
 The complex was built at the end of the X century and originally housed the Benedictine order dedicated to Saint Sophia, from which today it takes its name.
 After the recent renovation, it is used as a venue for events and exhibitions.
-The Saint Sophia complex hosts events, demonstrations, and exhibitions of internationally renowned artists, such as Picasso, Miro, Caravaggio, and Warhol.

 Villa Comunale di Salerno